 Democratically Elected Socialist Dictator

-Socialist Venezuelan President Nicolás Maduro was democratically elected to become the leader of his country in 2013.
+After assuming the role as acting president after Chavez’ death, socialist Nicolás Maduro was democratically elected to become the leader of Venezuela in 2013 by a narrow margin.
 However, like his socialist predecessor Hugo Chavez, Maduro’s actions in office have led to rapidly declining economic and political freedom for his people.
 Inflation is set to reach 10 million percent this year and widespread food and medical shortages have led to vast numbers of Venezuelans starving in the streets.
 During Maduro’s reign, the country’s currency has decreased in value by 97% – all despite sitting on a practical gold mine of oil reserves (the largest in the world).
-It seems socialism in Venezuela has proved to be less than beneficial to its citizens – despite being introduced democratically.
+It seems socialism in Venezuela has proved to be less than beneficial to its citizens – despite being elected democratically.